-Use the -c client and -u user options to limit output to only those changelists made from the named client workspace or the named user.

-Use the -s status option to limit output to only those changelists with the provided status (pending, shelved, or submitted) value.
+- Use the -c client and -u user options to limit output to only those changelists made from the named client workspace or the named user. - Use the -s status option to limit output to only those changelists with the provided status (pending, shelved, or submitted) value. - Use the -e changelist# option to display only changes that are greater or equal to the specified changelist number.